Chevron, Transocean say Brazil drops criminal oil spill charges

-RIO DE JANEIRO (Reuters) - A Brazilian judge dropped criminal charges against Chevron Corp (CVX.N), Transocean Ltd (RIG.N) and 17 of their employees related to a November 2011 offshore oil spill, the companies said on Wednesday.
+RIO DE JANEIRO (Reuters) - A Brazilian judge dropped criminal charges against Chevron Corp, Transocean Ltd and 17 of their employees related to a November 2011 offshore oil spill, the companies said on Wednesday.

 The criminal case, and a civil suit seeking as much as 40 billion reais ($20.4 billion) in damages, have cast a chill over Brazil’s oil industry.